Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport

 \subsection{Description of the Algorithm}

 We present an algorithm, parametrized by $0<\alpha<1$, for greedily picking well-distributed vertices $x_k$ on graphs.
+(If $\alpha\gg 1$ the algorithm degenerates and repeatedly selects the same small subset of distant vertices over and over.)
 First, $x_1$ is chosen arbitrarily.
 Then, vertices are picked recursively according to the following: breaking ties arbitrarily (Figures 2, 3, 5, and 9-11 display applications of this algorithm to various graphs).
-If we write out the algorithm explicitly in terms of the spectrum of the Laplacian operator $-\Delta=\text{Id}-AD^{-1}$, it becomes where the $\phi_i$ are normalized with $\|\phi_i\|_{L^2}=1$, and we skip the constant eigenvector $\phi_1$ since it has eigenvalue 0 (note that this choice, while seemingly arbitrary, has no impact on the algorithm as any contribution from the constant vector can be ignored when computing $\arg\min$--the algorithm is independent of choice of right inverse of the Laplacian).
-That is, we add up the projections of the indicator vector of the current vertex set, $\sum_{j=1}^k\delta_{x_j}$, onto each eigenvector, scaling down by the $\alpha$ power of the respective eigenvalue. \\[5pt]Consider the case of a cycle graph.
-If the number of vertices is sufficiently large, this is well approximated by a torus.
-Setting $\alpha=1/2$ and identifying the torus with $[0,2\pi)/\sim$, we have a very simple explicit formula for the inverse Laplacian of a point mass: Note that the expression inside the logarithm is precisely the euclidean distance between the points at angles $x_i$ and $x$ on the unit circle (i.e., $|e^{2\pi ix}-e^{2\pi ix_k}|$).
+If we write out the algorithm explicitly in terms of the spectrum of the Laplacian operator $L=D-A$, it becomes where the $\phi_i$ are normalized with $\|\phi_i\|_{L^2}=1$, and we skip the constant eigenvector $\phi_1$ since it has eigenvalue 0 (note that this choice, while seemingly arbitrary, has no impact on the algorithm as any contribution from the constant vector can be ignored when computing $\arg\min$---the algorithm is independent of choice of right inverse of the Laplacian).
+That is, we add up the projections of the indicator vector of the current vertex set, $\sum_{j=1}^k\delta_{x_j}$, onto each eigenvector, scaling down by the $\alpha$ power of the respective eigenvalue.
+Consider the case of a cycle graph: if the number of vertices is sufficiently large, this is well approximated by a torus.
+Setting $\alpha=1/2$ and identifying the torus with $[0,2\pi)/\sim:=\mathbb T$, we have a simple explicit formula for the inverse Laplacian of a point mass (see \S3.4 for the derivation): Note that $2\sin((x-x_k)/2)$ is precisely the Euclidean distance between the points at angles $x_i$ and $x$ on the unit circle (i.e., $|e^{2\pi ix}-e^{2\pi ix_k}|$).
 Thus, the algorithm is simply maximizing the product of distances between points on the circle, by setting The arising sequence appears to behave on par with provably optimally regular sequences, and Steinerberger recently proved strong results on the regularity of such a sequence in \cite{steinii}, using techniques which are specific to this setting and unlikely to generalize to other graphs.
 (We explore this example in more detail in $\S 3.4$.)
-Nonetheless, these remarkable results on the torus and cycle graph give us good reason to believe that the algorithm works well on graphs more generally.
+Nonetheless, these remarkable results on the torus and cycle graph give us hope that the algorithm may work comparably well on graphs more generally.